The call was illegal. The lawsuit is free. The choice is yours.

 Calling your employer

-Once you inform a collector that your employer prohibits such calls, they must stop.
-Continuing to call your workplace after that notice is a violation.
+Once you tell a collector your employer prohibits such calls, they must stop.
+Continuing after that notice is a clear violation.

 FDCPA § 805(a)(3)